aeternity/protocol/channels/virtual-state-channels.md

 to open a Virtual State Channel.
 They both have on-chain State Channels with Ingrid.
 Alice wants to deposit 3 tokens to the newly formed AliceBob Virtual State Channel, Bob wants to deposit 2 tokens there.
-In the AliceIngrid on-chain State Channel a new channel object is created having AliceBob `channel_id`.
+In the AliceIngrid parent State Channel a new channel object is created having AliceBob `channel_id`.
 Alice deposits 3 tokens in it and Ingrid deposits 2 from Bob's behalf.
 If at any moment Alice tries cheating Bob, it would mean cheating Ingrid and Ingrid has the incentive to protect Bob.
-Similarly, in BobIngrid on-chain State Channel a channel object is created with same `channel_id` and balances, it is just Bob locks his 2 tokens and Ingrid locks 3 for Alice.
+Similarly, in BobIngrid parent State Channel a channel object is created with same `channel_id` and balances, it is just Bob locks his 2 tokens and Ingrid locks 3 for Alice.
 The same incentive applies that if Bob is to cheat Alice, he has to cheat Ingrid as well and she has the incentive to protect Alice.
 Ingrid's exposure of